elixir-lang/elixir/lib/elixir/pages/mix-and-otp/agents.md

 # Simple state management with agents

-In this guide, we will learn how to keep and share state between multiple entities.
+In this chapter, we will learn how to keep and share state between multiple entities.
 If you have previous programming experience, you may think of globally shared variables, but the model we will learn here is quite different.
 The next chapters will generalize the concepts introduced here.

 If you have skipped the *Getting Started* guide or read it long ago, be sure to re-read the [Processes](../getting-started/processes.md) chapter.
 We will use it as a starting point.